 '''

-<fast-swap>true</fast-swap>
+<fast-swap>

+<enabled>true</enabled>

+</fast-swap>

 '''

-For more information on the weblogic-application.xml elements, see Enterprise Application Deployment Descriptor Elements in Developing Applications with WebLogic Server.
+For more information on the weblogic-application.xml elements, see "Enterprise Application Deployment Descriptor Elements" in Developing Applications for Oracle WebLogic Server.

-FastSwap can also be enabled for a standalone web-application by adding the <fast-swap> element to the weblogic.xml file.
-For more information on the weblogic.xml elements, see weblogic.xml Deployment Descriptor Elements in Developing Web Applications, Servlets, and JSPs for WebLogic Server.
+FastSwap can also be enabled for a standalone Web application by adding the <fast-swap> element to the weblogic.xml file.
+For more information on the weblogic.xml elements, see "weblogic.xml Deployment Descriptor Elements" in Developing Web Applications, Servlets, and ISPs for Oracle WebLogic Server.

-Overview of the FastSwap Process
+3.6.4 Overview of the FastSwap Process